robotology/human-dynamics-estimation/human-forces-provider/README.md

 <img src="https://github.com/claudia-lat/human-dynamics-estimation/blob/READMEimproving/misc/human-forces-provider.png">

 where:
+- **ForceReader** is the interface in charge of reading forces coming into the module.
   - **FTForceReader**: generic class for reading forces coming from devices.
 This is exactly the case of the force plates.
   - **PortForceReader**: generic class for reading forces from a port (case of the robot).

+- **FrameTransformer** is the interface that transforms the frames of the incoming forces into human frames.
   - **GenericFrameTransformer**: (when required) transforms forces coming from the previous interface into a new reference frame.
-It is in charge of applying a transformation to a given force.
+It is in charge of applying a constant transformation to a given force.
   - **RobotFrameTransformation**: (when required) for the specific case in which the transformation is not constant and needs to be updated at each timestamp.